DoWellLabs/Opensource-License-Compatibility/README.md

 # Legalzard Bot

-This is a Python Flask application that acts as a bot to check for incompatible licenses in a GitHub repository's dependencies and create an issue if any are found.
+This is a Python Flask Webhook that acts as a bot to check for incompatible licenses in a GitHub repository's dependencies and create an issue if any are found.
 The bot uses the `Github` and `requests` libraries to access the repository and its dependencies.
 It also uses the `doWellOpensourceLicenseCompatibility` library to check for license compatibility.

 ## Installation